 Data & Scoring

 The Opportunity Index is a composite measure that draws upon important economic, educational, health, and community-related indicators of opportunity.
-The Index was launched in 2011 and has since been updated regularly.
 It provides insight into the multidimensional nature of opportunity in the United States.
 The indicators are broken down geographically to measure opportunity for individual states and counties, as well as aid policymakers and other stakeholders as they work to increase opportunity in our nation.

-The Opportunity Index continues to incorporate the important structural updates made in 2017, including the newest dimension (Health), and a number of indicator updates (detailed information on those updates can be found in the 2017 Technical Supplement).
-For this Index release, we have also disaggregated several indicators at the national level by race/ethnicity, and gender (for 12 indicators, data were available disaggregated by race/ethnicity; for 10 indicators, data were available disaggregated by gender).
-This analysis begins an examination of what disparities persist across the various facets of opportunity, which will continue in future editions of the Opportunity Index.
-To download the full 2019 analysis, technical supplement, or briefing book, visit the Resources Page.
+The Opportunity Index continues to incorporate the important structural updates made in 2017, including the newest dimension (Health), and indicator updates (detailed information on those updates can be found in the 2017 Technical Supplement).
+The 2023 Opportunity Index also disaggregated 11 individual indicators by race, ethnicity, and gender at the national level.
+This analysis provides an examination of what disparities persist across the various facets of opportunity.
+To download the full 2023 analysis, technical supplement, or briefing book, visit the Resources Page.

-Each dimension of the Index includes three to seven indicators—the specific measurements used to quantify opportunity.
+Each dimension includes various indicators—the specific measurements used to quantify opportunity.

 DIMENSION